njosieb/100-days-of-code/log.md

 **Thoughts**: Day #11 of #100DaysOfCode was pretty uneventful as I was mainly trying to figure out how to add buttons to each clickable items while making them look more interesting than usual

+### Day 12: April 13, 2019 Saturday

+**Today's Progress**: Added buttons throughout site, Tweaked certain things to make site more cohesive.

+**Thoughts**: Day #12 of #100DaysOfCode I focused on adding buttons and making sure they were cohesive throughout the site.
+I was also able to make them grow when you hover over them, which may seem simple to some, but I'm pretty pleased with myself :)

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence) -->